jdtravelp2s/jdtravelp2s.github.io/index-english.md

 # Join as a partner

+## business partner

+If you are not interested in travel and discounts, you can still join as a business partner for € 45 a year.
+This only grants you access to the compensation plan.
+See the details in the spredsheet below.

 ## Titan partner

 Becoming a Titan partner costs € 115 the first month and € 62 / month after the first month.
 This gives you all partner privileges: access to the P2S Travel reservation website, a free trip, every monthly fee is converted into travel points and you get access to so-called "I-Trips" and "We-Trips".
 More on that below.